Quick Summary

 The Contingency Fund of India Act 1950 strengthens the Contingency Fund.
 This Act establishes a legal framework for the fund’s control and usage.
 It specifies the processes for declaring and refilling the fund and assuring openness and accountability in its administration.

-The Controller General of Accounts (CGA) plays a critical role in the financial management of the Government of India.
-Functioning under the Department of Expenditure within the Ministry of Finance, the CGA acts as the government’s principal accounting advisor.
+The Controller General of Accounts (CGA) plays a pivotal role in the financial management and accountability of the Government of India.
+As the principal accounting authority, the CGA is responsible for ensuring the integrity and accuracy of government accounts, thereby acting as a guardian of public funds.

 The Parliament authorizes a modest allocation to the Contingency Fund.
 The President of India, on the recommendation of the Union Cabinet, can tap into this fund in the event of an emergency financial need.
 India’s Comptroller and Auditor General (CAG) oversee the audit and accounting parts, giving a degree of responsibility to the fund’s usage